silentorb/marloth-story/books/fairytale/part2.md

 on your plate?
 What errands do you speak of?"

 "They're mostly regarding the queen, Milord.
-I need to go and deliver a gift from the governor of Rhumeveld to the queen and then I need to review this list of items she said she---"
+I need to go and deliver a gift from the mayor of Rhumeveld to the queen and then I need to review this list of items she said she---"

-"A gift from the governor?
+"A gift from the mayor?
 To the queen?
 Well I guess I shouldn't be surprised.
 Things have reached the point where I only hear of these things in passing."